Who Is Liable for a Commercial Truck Accident in Texas?

 If you or a loved one was injured in an accident with a commercial truck, you may be entitled to substantial compensation.
 The Dallas truck accident attorneys at The Queenan Law Firm, P.C. may be able to help you get compensation for your medical expenses, your lost wages, and your pain and suffering.
 Call today for a free consultation on your case.

 Determining Fault in a Commercial Truck Accident

-There are no automatic rules regarding fault or guilt in a Texas car accident.
+There are no automatic rules regarding fault or guilt in a Dallas car accident.
 Everything depends on the totality of all circumstances involved, and may require a neutral third party to determine who was at fault.
 Even in cases where one party is mostly at fault, other parties may be partially responsible as well.
 Parties may even be partly responsible for their own injuries, which can complicate matters in a car accident case.